relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-All cisco UCS servers support Cisco SingleConnect technology.
+All Cisco UCS servers support Cisco SingleConnect technology.
 Cisco SingleConnect is a revolutionary technology that supports all traffic from the servers (LAN, SAN, management, and so on) over a single physical link.
 The savings that this technology brings only as part of the cabling simplification is orders of magnitude higher than competing products.

 &nbsp;